— In association with Manchester Law Society —

 Professor Scott Slorach

-Justice First Fellow and solicitor at Merseyside Law Centre
+Justice First Fellow and Solicitor at Merseyside Law Centre and Committee Member of the Young Legal Aid Lawyers

 Head of Department and Associate Professor, Nottingham Law School